marijana-maslac/marijana-maslac/README.md

 # Hi there, I'm Marijanaa 👋

-- 🌱 Spring is in the air, let the sunshine in :sunglasses:
+- ☀️ I've got summer on my mind 😎:
 - 👯 Looking forward to evolve in this IT world, it's so exciting!!
-- :computer: Upgrading myself: Currently attending Flutter Bootcamp
+- 💻: Upgrading myself: Just finished my final exams for college, big upgrade soon to be a Bachelor of Engineering in Information Technology. 🎉
-- 🥅 Life motto: Be kind no matter what :heart:
+- 🥅 Life motto: Be kind no matter what ❤️:
 - ⚡ Fun fact: The intense fear or dislike of new technology is called technophobia.

 ### <ins>Connect with me:</ins>